Protecting Veterans from fraud

 Imposter scams account for up to 40% of the total fraud reported by military members.
 For more information, visit AARP's blog on Top Scams Targeting Veterans.

-Scammers may pressure you to act immediately or share sensitive information.
+Scammers may pressure you to act immediately to share sensitive information.
 Scammers pretend to be from an organization or person you know.
 They may use payments that are hard to trace like gift cards or electronic banking apps.

 Resist the pressure to act immediately.
 Stop and talk to someone you trust.
 Protect your personal or financial information in response to a request that you didn’t expect, even if the caller has some of your personal information.